TNS_ADMIN in Oracle Software Registry

 First of all, right click on the key folder and new a string value.

-The new string value is created, but the value is empty so far.
+We created the new string value, but the value is empty so far.

 Obviously, the value of the string has not been set yet, you have to right click on this entry to modify it.